thalerjonathan/Towards-DDD-Haskell/banking_server/README.md

 # Banking System
-The goal is to implement a simple banking system for bank employees where they can view customers, their accounts and transactions, as well as performing the following operations:
+A simple banking system to view customers, their accounts and transactions, as well as performing the following operations:

 1. Depositing money into an account.
 2. Withdrawing money from an account.